Grants & Rebates

 Texas Renewal Energy Incentives allow a 100% tax exemption on the appraised value of solar, wind, or biomass energy devices installed for on-site use.
 Find more information here.

 Texas Sales Tax Exemption for Media Productions & Facilities: Under Texas law, a producer or production company may claim a sales or use tax exemption on items or services necessary to and used or consumed directly during the production of a project intended for commercial distribution such as a feature film, commercial, television project or recording of live performances.
 Sales and use tax exemptions are not eligible for productions not sold to the public, such as wedding videos and videos shown on social media or video games.
-More information can be found here: https://gov.texas.gov/film/page/sales_tax_exemptions.
+More information: https://gov.texas.gov/film/page/sales_tax_exemptions.

 The Media Production Development Zone Act (MPDZ), established by the 81st Texas Legislature in 2009 and administered by the Texas Film Commission, is designed to encourage the further development of permanent moving image production sites to help strengthen Texas’ economy.
 MPDZ allows for a sales and use tax exemption for the construction, maintenance, expansion, improvement or renovation of a media production facility at a qualified media production location over a two-year period.
-Media production facilities include, but are not limited to: animation/CGI studios, post-production facilities, sound stages, video game development studios and production office space.
-Further program details and application information can be found at https://gov.texas.gov/film/page/mpdz.
+Media production facilities include,but are not limited to: animation/CGI studios, post-production facilities, sound stages, video game development studios and production office space.
+More information and applications: https://gov.texas.gov/film/page/mpdz.

 Workforce & Training Incentives

-The Skills for Small Business Program, through the Texas Workforce Commission (TWC), allows small businesses to apply to TWC for training offered by their local community or technical college, or the Texas Engineering Extension Service (TEEX).
+Skills for Small Business Program: This program is through the Texas Workforce Commission (TWC) and allows small businesses to apply to TWC for training offered by their local community or technical college, or the Texas Engineering Extension Service (TEEX).
 TWC processes the applications and works with the college to fund the specific courses selected by the business for their employees.
-The Skills for Small Business Program program supports businesses with fewer than 100 employees, and emphasizes training for new workers and incumbent workers.
+The Skills for Small Business Program supports businesses with fewer than 100 employees,and emphasizes training for new workers and incumbent workers.
 It also may help upgrade the skills of incumbent workers.
 Skills for Small Business emphasizes training new employees who have been hired by the business up to twelve months prior to the date that TWC receives an application.
 The program pays up to $1,800 for the training of each new employee and $900 for existing employees during a 12-month period.
 Funding for training is for full-time, permanent employees.
 All training must be provided by the grant recipients, which includes a public community or technical college or TEEX.
 No third-party vendor training is allowed.
 Training must be selected from active course catalogs/schedules — credit, continuing education, online, or other available unpublished courses.
 Grants provide funds for tuition and fees, which are dispersed directly to the college.

 The Self-Sufficiency Fund is a job-training program that is specifically designed for individuals that receive Temporary Assistance for Needy Families (TANF).
 The program links the business community with local educational institutions and is administered by the Texas Workforce Commission.
 The goal of the fund is to assist TANF recipients become independent of government financial assistance.
 The fund makes grants available to eligible public colleges or to eligible private, nonprofit organizations to provide customized job training and training support services for specific employers.
 A joint application from the employer and the eligible public college and/or eligible private, nonprofit organization is required to be submitted to the Local Workforce Development Board for review and comment prior to approval.
-For more information, please contact the Texas Workforce Commission at (512) 463-1986, or visit https://twc.texas.gov/programs/self-sufficiency-fund-program-overview.
+More information: https://twc.texas.gov/programs/self-sufficiency-fund-program-overview.

 The Economic Development & Diversification In-State Tuition for Employees may be offered to qualified businesses that are in the decision-making process to relocate or expand their operations into Texas.
 The incentive is targeted to assist high impact projects that are linked to the strategic economic clusters identified in the state.
 The incentive allows employees and family members of the qualified businesses to pay in-state tuition fees if the individual files with a Texas institution of higher education.
 Without this incentive designation, a student must reside in Texas for a 12-month period to be entitled to pay the tuition fees of a Texas resident. http://www.collegeforalltexans.com/apps/financialaid/tofa2.cfm?ID=567.